ajoberstar/gradle-git/README.md

 ## Release Notes

+**v0.5.0**

+* Added support for checking out tags on `GitClone`.
+* Fixed a bug with `GitAdd` that prevented  adding individual files from a subdirectory of the repository.

 **v0.4.0**

 * Minor update to `GitCommit` to allow include/exclude rules for the files to commit, courtesy of [Evgeny Shepelyuk](https://github.com/eshepelyuk).